3keerthi/3keerthi/README.md

 - 👋 Hi, I’m @3keerthi
 - 👀 I’m interested in electronic domain and software feild like web development
-- 🌱 I’m currently learning web development,python and jaba basics
+- 🌱 I’m currently learning web development,python and java basics
 - 💞️ I’m looking to collaborate on JPMC
-- 📫 How to reach me

 <!---
 3keerthi/3keerthi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.